zaratanDotWorld/choreWheel/docs/tools/chores.rst

   It is tempting to shy away from structure, and rely on spontaneous generosity.
   But spontaneous generosity never lasts, and a few people, usually women, end up doing most of the work.

-  Alternatives, like chore wheels or schedules, have their own drawbacks.
+  Alternatives, like simple chore wheels or schedules, have their own drawbacks.
   Cameras and cleaners have their place, but are expensive and can create a weird vibe.

 Functionality